-Brainchild Pictures strives to create educational content that relates to our Asian roots, and yet transcends cultural boundaries to reach out to audiences around the world.
+Brainchild Pictures is a story-based content creation company.
+We strive to create educational content that relates to our Asian roots, and yet transcends cultural boundaries to reach out to audiences around the world.
 Our forte lies in producing quality family content that showcases Asia’s rich and colourful cultural diversity, at the same time touching hearts, inspiring minds and entertaining the world.

-Being screened at the Singapore Discovery Centre for coming to 3 years, our maiden project Wa Is For Wayang (40min), is a short film about an Indian boy on a quest to learn Chinese opera.
+Being screened at the Singapore Discovery Centre for over 5 years, our maiden project Wa Is For Wayang (40min), is a short film about an Indian boy on a quest to learn Chinese opera.
 Wa Is For Wayang is the first short film in Singapore to run for more than 2 years at a commercial theatre (October 2011 to July 2014).

 Brainchild Pictures was also the co-organiser of Let’s Go Xiqu!, a grand extravaganza that took place over a span of 3 days in September 2012.
 Presented by the National Library Board, this event was a three-day fiesta that showcased the exquisite world of Chinese performing art, as well as to promote our traditional heritage to the young generation.